- How can I contact Richard Leed?

 - You can use any of these free PDF readers:

-- Preview is the default PDF file reader that comes included with every new Leopard Operating System
+- Preview is the default PDF file reader that comes included with every new Mac computer

 - Skim.
 "Skim is a PDF reader and note-taker for OS X. It is designed to help you read and annotate scientific papers in PDF, but is also great for viewing any PDF file."
 Click here to go to the Skim home page.